 2. Review possible grant sources

-- How can the funds be used?
+- How can the funds be used (planning, acquisition, design, construction, equipment)?

 - Is there a timeframe for using them?